A tour around the landscape and the various terms used

 - IoT Telemetry (or Time Series) Visualisation: If you're a developer with your first IoT devices sitting on a lab bench, you want to immediately see what data they're producing, debug them and demonstrate them to your colleagues (even before an application has been written).
 DevicePilot solves this problem, for free, in seconds, with just one line of code.
+Alternatives ways to visualise time-series include the likes of Kibana, though this is a relatively technical tool to use, whereas DevicePilot is aimed at regular business users.

 - IoT Dashboard: You might use this term if you need to pull information from multiple devices into one place, whether you have 5 devices (displaying data from each on a dashboard) or 50,000 (displaying summarised performance metrics for the entire device fleet).
+Generic dashboarding tools such as Tableau, Qlik and Looker can't easily digest the large volume of data that IoT produces, but you can use DevicePilot as an intermediary to turn it into higher-level metrics, then send the onto these dashboards to combine with other business metrics.

 - IoT Operational Management (or Monitoring): Does what it says on the tin.
 As an IoT business grows beyond 1,000+ devices it becomes apparent that someone needs to be put in charge of all the devices in the field - are they working, are customers happy?
 That becomes the #1, daily mission for the company, and the person in charge of that (and in time their Operations team) needs a tool to help them do that job for an growing number of devices.